johningle/nanossg/readme.md

 Also outputs JSON files to site/static containing metadata about the generated site.
 These are intended for consumption by client-side scripts and web components to facilitate dynamic navigation and such.

-This project is fit-to-purpose and will not become a general-purpose JS framework or highly extensible SSG.
+This project is fit for purpose and will not become a general-purpose JS framework or highly extensible SSG.
 If you need either of these on Deno, please see [Fresh](https://fresh.deno.dev) or [Lume](https://lume.land) respectively.

 ## Usage